actions/dependency-review-action/README.md

-If the configuration file is located in an external private repository, use the [external-repo-token](#external-repo-token) parameter of the Action to specify a token that has read access to the repository.
+If the configuration file is located in an external private repository, use the [external-repo-token](#external-repo-token) parameter of the action to specify a token that has read access to the repository.

 **Possible values**: A string representing an absolute path to a file, or a file located in another repository: